CIF and NIF in Spain: Requirements & Differences

 Read More: VAT registration in Spain

-What are the requirement to obtain a CIF number in Spain
+What are the requirements to obtain a CIF number in Spain

-Before obtaining a CIF number in Spain, you need to fulfill the specific requirements:
+Before obtaining a CIF number in Spain, you need to fulfil the specific requirements:

 • Application submission to the Commercial Registry